fastfetch-cli/fastfetch/README.md

 ### Q: I have my own ASCII art / image file.
 How can I show it with fastfetch?

-Try `fastfetch -l /path/to/logo`.
+Try :
+  - `fastfetch --logo /path/to/logo` for an image.
+  - `fastfetch --file /path/to/ascii.txt` for an ASCII art file.

 See the [logo documentation](https://github.com/fastfetch-cli/fastfetch/wiki/Logo-options) for details.

 If you just want to display the distro name in [FIGlet text](https://github.com/pwaller/pyfiglet):